Maria Merritt, PhD

 Merritt is a philosopher by training, with a joint appointment in the Berman Institute of Bioethics, and teaches the course entitled, The Ethics of Public Health Practice in Developing Countries.
 In it, students learn how to apply ethical concepts to real-world public health issues.

 Her prior scholarship has focused on the ethics of public health research in low- and middle-income countries and what sorts of responsibilities researchers may have to benefit participants and populations involved in their studies.
-She recently received a grant from the National Institutes of Health to lead the development of a way to factor in social justice issues when evaluating health policy options.
+She recently received grants from the Greenwall Foundation and the National Institutes of Health to lead the development of a way to factor in social justice issues when evaluating health policy options.
 “This work will be important for enabling decision makers to take explicitly into account both social justice and ‘value for money’ in a single analysis,” explains Merritt.